 Now, press that little flashing DOUBLE ARROW button.

 This is your LOAD and UNLOAD button.
-You will use this to put a mat into your cutting machine or to take it out after you have finished cutting your design.
+You will use this to put your mat into your cutting machine.
+The same button will release it after you have finished cutting your design.

-You can unload a mat if it goes in crooked if you decide to change your paper (or adjust it), or you can just let it hang out there while you work on your design.
+You can unload a mat if it goes in crooked or you decide to change your paper (or adjust it).
+You can also just let it hang out there while you work on your design.